xaviermichel/scale-to-zero-controller/README.md

 Compatibility
 -------------

+Requires Kubernetes >= 1.20.
-Tested on GKE. and k3s, with Kubernetes 1.20 and nginx ingress controller.
+Tested on GKE and k3s, with nginx ingress controller.

 Usage example
 -------------